buddhist-uni/buddhist-uni.github.io/_content/reference/buddhist-monasteries-meditation-centresi-sri-lanka.md

 pages: 38
 ---

-This comprehensive guide to Buddhist Forest Monasteries and Meditation Centres in Sri Lanka is specifically designed for Western bhikkhus and seasoned lay practitioners.
+A comprehensive guide to Buddhist Forest Monasteries and Meditation Centres in Sri Lanka specifically designed for Western Bhikkhus and seasoned lay practitioners.